tfausak/haskell-package-checklist/README.markdown

 ## Use Semantic Versioning

-Unfortunately Hackage recommends the Package Versioning Policy.
+Unfortunately Hackage recommends the [Package Versioning Policy](https://pvp.haskell.org).
 The PVP adds ambiguity by using two major version numbers.
 That encourages packages to stay on major version 0, which doesn't inspire confidence.
-Many other languages use Semantic Versioning.
+Many other languages use [Semantic Versioning](https://semver.org).
 SemVer matches how developers generally think about version numbers.

-## License your package
+## Choose a license

 Nobody can use a package without a license.
-The most popular license for Haskell is BSD 3-Clause, followed by MIT.
+The most popular license for Haskell is [BSD 3-Clause](https://choosealicense.com/licenses/bsd-3-clause-clear/), followed by MIT.
 Whichever license you choose, include the license file in your package.

 ## Write a README